Last Updated on October 14, 2021 by Rat Race Running

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds because you know that the testing of your faith produces perseverance.”
 James 1:2-3

 We need to understand that God blesses us with so many things throughout the day – we are just so focused on the things which have gone wrong.

-From waking up in the morning, eating our favorite meal, or simply having a job, we are constantly surrounded by blessings.
+We are constantly surrounded by blessings from waking up in the morning, eating our favorite meal, or simply having a job.

 We have to look a little closer and acknowledge that our life is not as bad as it sometimes feels.
 Perspective changes everything.